 Instructions

-- Heat a skillet over medium high heat.
+- Heat a large 12" skillet over medium high heat.
 Add the oil and heat until it shimmers.
 Add the onion and sautee until soft and translucent, stirring occasionally, 5-6 minutes.

-- Add the garlic and jalapeno and sautee until fragrant, 1-2 minutes.
+- Add the garlic and jalapeno and sautee, stirring frequently, until fragrant, 1-2 minutes.

-- Add the cauliflower rice and stir continuously until all ingredients are incorporated.
-Continue sautéing, stirring occasionally, until the cauliflower releases its liquid and is dry and fluffy.
+- Add the cauliflower rice and stir continuously until all ingredients are very well combined.
+Continue sautéing, stirring occasionally, until the cauliflower releases its liquid and is dry and fluffy, 5-8 minutes.
+See Note 2.

-- Remove the Mexican cauliflower rice from heat.
-Stir in the cilantro and lime juice.
-Serve immediately.
+- Remove the skillet from heat and stir in the cilantro and lime juice.
+Serve right away.

 Notes